PaulMick/ECE362_Project/README.md

 Since only a single row-pair is on at a time, the microcontroller, or whatever is connected to the display, is responsible for continuously shifting in new pixels, row by row, bit depth by bit depth, to maintain a static image.

 ### PIO State Machines
 The PIO (which stands for Programmable Input/Output) is a unique peripheral that features 8 state machines that can be used for many different things.
-In this case we are using 2 of them to clock in RGB pixels to the display
+In this case we are using 2 of them, 1 to clock the RGB pixels into the display and 1 to output the row selection and run the BCM.

+The PIO state machines can be thought of as very lightweight processor cores, as you control them with assembly instructions from the very small instruction set.
+They each have TX and RX FIFOs, 2 temperary storage registers (`x` and `y`), an input shift shift register (`isr`), and an output shift register (`osr`).
+They can also be configured to directly control GPIO pins.

+PIO state machines are ideal for custom/non-standard protocols like HUB75 because they offload work from the main cores, run quite fast (have same clock source as the cores, usually 150MHz), and have very reliable timing.
+This is especially important for HUB75 because it is intensive (running continuously, involving lots of shifts and pin outputs) and timing sensitive (irregular timing can cause flickering and/or inconsistent brightness).

 ## Display Utils

 ## Pico Display